SJarod/convention/README.md

 ```

 ### Interfaces
+Interfaces are used to follow the Dependency Inversion Principle (DIP).
+It is useful for abstraction and dependency injection.
+The concrete classes implementing the interfaces may be created using the factory pattern (https://refactoring.guru/design-patterns/factory-method).
 Interfaces must be declared with the upper case letter I as last letter.
 It must use PascalCase.
 It should then respect the class's rules.
 The methods should be pure virtual functions.
 The interfaces should not contain any data.
 ```c++
 class MyInterfaceI